Easier access to online government services

 - We manage the TDIF, providing program management, delivery, design, operational support coordination and communications support.
 We also provide the interim Oversight Authority, the governing body for the ecosystem.

 - The ATO operates the Australian Government identity service provider through myGovID and the Relationship Authorisation Manager which enables business to provide authorisation to individuals to act on their behalf.
 The ATO are also one of the relying digital service agencies with the release of the tax file number application pilot.

-- DHS operates the Exchange, which brokers identity transactions in the ecosystem to protect people’s privacy and security of data.
+- Services Australia operates the Exchange, which brokers identity transactions in the ecosystem to protect people’s privacy and security of data.